Special Licenses in MarylandPage Overview

 - You must be at least 15 years and nine months old to apply for a motorcycle learner's permit.

-- If you're under the age of 18, you must first complete Maryland's Motorcycle Safety Program in addition to the traditional driver education course.
+- If you're younger than 18 years old, you must first complete Maryland's Motorcycle Safety Program in addition to the traditional driver education course.

 - Testing requirements vary depending on your current license class, but include vision, written, skills, and a road sign and marker identification test.